bkwalsh/bkwalsh.github.io/_pages/about.md

   - /about.html
 ---

-University of Chicago Graduate and Computer Vision Researcher at University of Chicago Medicine
+Computer Vision Researcher at University of Chicago Medicine